Homestead principle: Hans-Hermann Hoppe

-Similarly to de-Jasay, Hans-Hermann Hoppe argues that the denial of the homesteading rule entails a performative contradiction.
+Similarly to de Jasay, Hans-Hermann Hoppe argues that the denial of the homesteading rule entails a performative contradiction.
 That is because honest argumentation must presuppose an intersubjectively ascertainable (i.e. justifiable) norm, and all norms not relying on the original establishment of a physical (and therefore evident) link to the owner are subjective in nature, and therefore contradict the presuppositions of argumentation.
-He writes:
+According to Hoppe, if homesteading rights were prohibited or limited, ownership could only be acquired by decree, which would create problems if multiple contradictory claims were made.
+This would also allow one to claim ownership over another's body, contradicting self-ownership.